servoz/populse_mia/doc/ScopeStatement/ScopeStatement.md

        * Derive (or assist in deriving) a filter from the selection for use in a processing pipeline Selection can be either by selecting in the data browser using a mouse pointer or keyboard (following a single or multi-column sorting), or by defining filters (i.e. queries) on the tags.

- * Rapid data processing / prototyping
+ * Rapid data processing / prototyping:
     Defines a simple processing step for 'live' useage (use during acquisitions next to the MRI console).
 The user selects a dataset accessible to the software and defines and executes a processing module: choice of the file (or tag), choice of the processing module (easy to browse list of available modules), choice of the processing parameters, choice of output options (visualization, file, database) and definition of tags for the generated images.

  * Definition of a processing pipeline